DevNBI/Documentation/README.md

 ---

+### Viewing
+To read through our documentation more easily, you can do so [here](https://devnbi.github.io/Documentation).

+---

 ### Download
 Below, you can download our documentation for offline viewing individually or as a ZIP archive:
 > [!NOTE]